 - The plaintiff was injured because of the defendant’s breach.

 Proving negligence requires the ability to properly collect evidence, analyze the law and the facts of a case, and effectively advocate for your rights in court.
-Englander Peebles is dedicated to proving its clients with experienced and aggressive representation can provide seasoned representation.Statute of Limitations
+Englander Peebles is dedicated to providing its clients with experienced and aggressive representation.Statute of Limitations

 Florida has enacted a statute of limitations that sets a deadline for plaintiffs to be able to file a personal injury lawsuit against the individual or entity believed to be liable for the injury.
 Under Florida’s statute of limitations, victims of personal injuries have limited time from the date of the accident to file a lawsuit.
 Failure to adhere to the deadlines set by this statute may result in the court barring a plaintiff from filing suit.Common Types of Personal Injury Claims